shahmeetk/CSRGenerator/README.md

 A Certificate Signing Request (CSR) management tool for security professionals, system administrators, and DevOps engineers.
 This tool simplifies the process of generating and validating CSRs for SSL certificates.

+## 💡 Project Idea

+The CSR Generator Tool was created to address the challenges faced by security teams and system administrators when managing SSL certificates across multiple environments.
+The tool provides an intuitive interface for generating and validating Certificate Signing Requests (CSRs), which are essential for obtaining SSL certificates from Certificate Authorities (CAs).

+Key problems it solves:

+- Eliminates manual errors in CSR generation
+- Provides domain name suggestions based on service and environment
+- Validates CSRs against security best practices
+- Offers a consistent workflow across different environments

 ![CSR Generator Tool](https://img.shields.io/badge/CSR%20Generator-Tool-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)
 ![React](https://img.shields.io/badge/React-18.2.0-blue)